-The Supreme Court on Friday issued a three-sentence order affirming an injunction blocking enforcement against a mandate to provide contraceptive coverage in employee health insurance.
+The Little Sisters of the Poor religious order has asked for an extension of an injunction blocking enforcement of a federal mandate to provide contraceptive coverage in employee health insurance.